aws-samples/amazon-dynamodb-labs/content/hands-on-labs/explore-console/console-scan.en.md

 Explore the data in the *Forum* table and write a scan command to return only the Forums that have more than 1 thread and more than 50 views.

-Hint: Read about [Reserved Words](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ReservedWords.html) in DynamoDB and how to deal with [situations where one of your attribute names is a reserved word](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Expressions.ExpressionAttributeNames.html).

 The solution is expandable below but try to figure it out yourself before moving forward.

 **Click below to expand and see the exercise solutions**